bahamas10/basher/README.md

     [2014-03-25T02:44:20-0400] main  INFO: finished test/fs successfully
     [2014-03-25T02:44:20-0400] main  INFO: run finished in 0 seconds

-Now, running the plugin again, you can see that no action is taken for the files that have not changed, and that a diff is printed for template that has changed.
+Now, running the plugin again, we can see that no action is taken for the files that have not changed, and that a diff is printed for template that has changed.